icechat/IceChat/README.md

 Copy these 4 files into your IceChat installation folder, or place them anywhere else you want.

 To see all the changes from build to build, read the changelog.txt file in the root folder.

-### Troubleshooting

-If the `BuildIceChat.cmd` returns errors, try instead to run the newer `IceChatBuild.4.5.cmd` which was specifically created for users who have errors with `IceChatBuild.cmd`.

-If you experience problems connecting to servers with SSL, try build with `IceChatBuild.4.5.cmd`.